 The tone of every friendly reminder email should be polite and professional but urgent and to the point.
 Nudging someone about a missed deadline requires a different tone than reminding a colleague when to meet for coffee.
-If the situation requires immediate action, like a missed deadline, you can use language that's to the point, yet kind and understanding.
+If the situation requires immediate action, like a missed deadline, you can use language that's to the point yet understanding.

 For more casual reminders, choose words that are active but less urgent.
 Subject lines that include phrases like "Following Up", "Checking In", or "Next Steps" are effective in these situations.